vovapolu/ensime.github.io/editors/sublime/installation.md

 5. The first time you start ENSIME it will take a few minutes to download dependencies and get set up (it'll be much faster on subsequent runs).

-   If you get an error message saying Ensime can't find SBT on your PATH, you can manually specify the location in your preferences.
+   If you get an error message saying Ensime can't find sbt on your PATH, you can manually specify the location in your preferences.
 Check the [Troubleshooting][troubleshooting] section for details.

    How do you tell when it's initialised?
    Open one of your scala source files and break the code by simply adding a whitespace to a function or class name and then save the file, you will then see the error highlighted within Sublime Text.